Pritom-Deka/DataGenerator/README.md

 An app to generate random data

---> Genrate random data with different datatypes. "\n" --> download in 'csv', 'xlsx', 'sql' and 'txt' format.
+Genrate random data with different datatypes.
+Download in 'csv', 'xlsx', 'sql' and 'txt' format.